top of page

 How are ecotherapy and counselling related?

 A counsellor practising ecotherapy uses contact with nature combined with mental health therapy.
-This can be done in an individual or in groups settings.
-This combination increases positive outcome for mental health-related issues like:
+This can be done in individual or group settings.
+This combination increases positive outcomes for mental health-related issues like:

 • Depression